VolkovLabs/business-charts/README.md

 ### PNG and SVG images

+A quick guide for using images in Apache ECharts shows each type's prefixes.

 [![Apache ECharts supports base64 PNG and SVG (vector) images | Prefixes for various types of pictures](https://raw.githubusercontent.com/volkovlabs/volkovlabs-echarts-panel/main/img/images.png)](https://youtu.be/ygFDhmbPU-Y)

 ## Feedback